Smlep/kata-bowling-github-actions/README.md

-# kata-bowling-github-actions
-Simple Kata Bowling implementation in Python to show to use github actions'CI
+Simple Bowling Game Kata implementation in Python to show to use github actions'CI